telerik/ajax-docs/api/server/Telerik.Web.UI/RadListView.md

 Gets or sets the ID of the control from which the data-bound control
             retrieves its list of data items.

+###  DeleteMethod `String`

+Gets or sets the name of the method to call in order to delete data

+###  EditIndexes `RadListViewIndexesCollection`

+Gets the edit indexes which represent the indexes
+            of the items that are currenly in edit mode.

+###  EditItems `RadListViewDataItemCollection`

+Gets a collection of all  in edit mode.

+###  EditItemTemplate `ITemplate`

+Gets or sets the custom content for the item in edit mode.

+###  EmptyDataTemplate `ITemplate`

+Gets or sets the Template that will be displayed if there are no
+            records in the DataSource assigned.

+###  EmptyItemTemplate `ITemplate`

+Gets or sets the user-defined content for the empty item that is
+            rendered in a  control when there are no more data items to display in the last row of the current data page.

+###  EnableAjaxSkinRendering `String`

+Gets or sets the value, indicating whether to render the skin CSS files during Ajax requests

+#### Remarks
+If EnableAjaxSkinRendering is set to false you will have to register the needed control base CSS file by hand when adding/showing the control with Ajax.

+###  Enabled `Boolean`

+Gets or sets a value indicating whether the Web server control is enabled.

+###  EnableEmbeddedBaseStylesheet `Boolean`

+Gets or sets the value, indicating whether to render the link to the embedded base stylesheet of the control or not.

+#### Remarks
+If EnableEmbeddedBaseStylesheet is set to false you will have to register the needed control base CSS file by hand.

+###  EnableEmbeddedScripts `Boolean`

+Gets or sets the value, indicating whether to render script references to the embedded scripts or not.

+#### Remarks
+If EnableEmbeddedScripts is set to false you will have to register the needed Scripts files by hand.

+###  EnableEmbeddedSkins `String`

+Gets or sets the value, indicating whether to render links to the embedded skins or not.

+#### Remarks
+If EnableEmbeddedSkins is set to false you will have to register the needed CSS files by hand.

+###  EnableTheming `Boolean`

+Gets or sets a value indicating whether themes apply to this control.

+###  EnableViewState `Boolean`

+Gets or sets a value indicating whether the server control persists
+            its view state, and the view state of any child controls it contains, to the requesting client.

+###  FilterExpressions `RadListViewFilterExpressionCollection`

+Gets a collection of filter expressions for

+###  Font `FontInfo`

+Gets the font properties associated with the Web server control.

+###  ForeColor `Color`

+Gets or sets the foreground color (typically the color of the text)
+            of the Web server control.

+###  GroupAggregatesScope `ListViewGroupAggregatesScope`

+Gets or sets the scope of the aggregates in a .
+Meaningful only in case of data grouping.
+            Default value is

+###  GroupItemCount `Int32`

+Gets or sets the number of items to display per group in a
+             control.
+Default value is 1

+###  GroupPlaceholderID `String`

+Gets or sets the ID for the group placeholder in a  control.

+###  GroupSeparatorTemplate `ITemplate`

+Gets or sets the user-defined content for the separator between
+            groups in a  control.

+###  GroupTemplate `ITemplate`

+Gets or sets the custom content for group container in the
+             control.

+###  Height `Unit`

+Gets or sets the height of the Web server control.

+###  InsertItem `RadListViewInsertItem`

+Gets the insert item of a  control.

+###  InsertItemPosition `RadListViewInsertItemPosition`

+Gets or sets the location of the
+            template when it is rendered as part of the control.

+###  InsertItemTemplate `ITemplate`

+Gets or sets the custom content for an insert item in the
+             control.

+###  InsertMethod `String`

+Gets or sets the name of the method to call in order to insert data

+###  IsItemInserted `Boolean`

+Gets or sets a value indicating if the RadListView is
+            currently in insert mode.

+#### Remarks
+The ItemInserted property indicates if the RadListView is
+                currently in insert mode.
+After setting it you should call the method.

+###  IsSkinSet `String`

+For internal use.

+###  ItemPlaceholderID `String`

+Gets or sets the ID for the item placeholder in a
+            control.

+###  Items `RadListViewDataItemCollection`

+Gets a collection of  objects that represent
+            the data items of the current page of data in a  control.

+###  ItemSeparatorTemplate `ITemplate`

+Gets or sets the custom content for the separator between the items
+            in a  control.

+###  ItemTemplate `ITemplate`

+Gets or sets the custom content for the data item in a
+            control.

+###  LayoutTemplate `ITemplate`

+Gets or sets the custom content for the root container in a
+             control.

+###  ODataDataSourceID `String`

+Gets or sets the ODataDataSource used for data binding.

+###  OverrideDataSourceControlSorting `Boolean`

+Gets or sets a value indicating if the
+            should override the default  sorting
+            with its native sorting.

+#### Remarks
+You can set this to true in case of
+                 with
+                data without implemented sorting.

+###  PageCount `Int32`

+Gets the number of pages required to display the records of the data
+            source in a control.

+###  PageSize `Int32`

+Specify the maximum number of items that would appear in a page,
+             when paging is enabled by  property.
+             Default value is 10.

+###  RegisterWithScriptManager `Boolean`

+Gets or sets the value, indicating whether to register with the ScriptManager control on the page.

+#### Remarks
+If RegisterWithScriptManager is set to false the control can be rendered on the page using Web Services or normal callback requests/page methods.

+###  RenderMode `RenderMode`

+Specifies the rendering mode of the control.
+Setting the mode to Lightweight will yield
+            HTML 5/CSS 3 html and css.

+#### Remarks
+Lightweight rendering mode might change the outlook of the component in some older browsers
+            that don't support CSS3/HTML5.

+###  ResolvedDataSource `ListViewEnumerableBase`

+###  ResolvedRenderMode `RenderMode`

+Returns resolved RenderMode should the original value was Auto

+###  RuntimeSkin `String`

+Gets the real skin name for the control user interface.
+If Skin is not set, returns
+            "Default", otherwise returns Skin.

+###  SelectedIndexes `RadListViewIndexesCollection`

+Gets a collection of indexes of the selected items.

+###  SelectedItems `RadListViewDataItemCollection`

+Gets a collection of the currently selected
+            RadListViewDataItems

+###  SelectedItemTemplate `ITemplate`

+Gets or sets the custom content for the selected item in a
+             control.

+###  SelectedValue `Object`

+Gets the data key value of the selected item in a
+             control.

+###  SelectedValues `Object`

+###  Skin `String`

+Gets or sets the skin name for the control user interface.

+#### Remarks
+If this property is not set, the control will render using the skin named "Default".
+            If EnableEmbeddedSkins is set to false, the control will not render skin.

+###  SkinID `String`

+Gets or sets the skin to apply to the control.

+###  SortExpressions `RadListViewSortExpressionCollection`

+Gets a collection of sort expressions for

+###  TabIndex `Int16`

+Gets or sets the tab index of the Web server control.

+###  ToolTip `String`

+Gets or sets the text displayed when the mouse pointer hovers over the
+            Web server control.

+###  UpdateMethod `String`

+Gets or sets the name of the method to call in order to update data

+###  ValidationSettings `RadListViewValidationSettings`

+Gets a reference to the
+             object that allows you to set the properties of the validate operation in a  control.

+###  VirtualItemCount `Int32`

+###  Visible `Boolean`

+Gets or sets a value that indicates whether a server control is rendered
+            as UI on the page.

+###  Width `Unit`

+Gets or sets the width of the Web server control.

 ## Methods

+###  ApplyConditionalRendering

+Use this from RenderContents of the inheritor

+#### Returns

+`System.Void`

+###  ClearEditItems

+Removes all edit items that belong to the
+            instance.

+#### Returns

+`System.Void`

+###  ClearSelectedItems

+Removes all selected items that belong to  instance.

+#### Returns

+`System.Void`

+###  ControlPreRender

+Code moved into this method from OnPreRender to make sure it executed when the framework skips OnPreRender() for some reason

+#### Returns

+`System.Void`

 ###  CreateChildControls